How to Become a Yoga Instructor: 8 Steps to Success

 It's also a good idea to talk to your potential instructors in order to get details about precisely what they cover, how rapidly the course moves along, and how much personal experience they have with the type of yoga you're interested in.

 The International Association of Yoga Therapists (IAYT) promotes yoga as a therapeutic art and science.
-It provides a searchable directory of training programs that meet its standards.
 Approved programs are comprised of at least 800 hours of instruction, and graduates are eligible to become certified yoga therapists (known as C-IAYTs).

 Cost of Training